amirhnajafiz-university/S3ET01/README.md

 # Air-gap

 # Intro

-In the name of "Allah"

-Collect every useful data about air-gap and push it here.
+This is a presentation of Air-gap system and Air-gap networks.

+All the sources and the ppx of the presentation are added.

+This was our "English as Technical language" project.
+Init we explain the air-gap and show its flaws.

+# Contributes
+Amir mohammad Babaie

+Amir hossein Najafizadeh

-We will start at Wed 30 Sept 2020
+Staredt at Wed 30 Sept 2020